May 29, 2022

 Breathwork

-While there are many styles of breathwork, the style most commonly compared to the healing effects of psychedelics is Holotropic Breathwork, designed by Stanislov Grof.
+While there are many styles of breathwork, the one most commonly compared to the healing effects of psychedelics is Holotropic Breathwork, designed by Stanislov Grof.

 Holotropic Breathwork involves lying down and breathing rapidly in a synchronized rhythm, usually to the accompaniment of evocative music.
-People can experience profound somatic and emotional releases as well as altered states of consciousness.
+People can experience profound somatic and emotional releases and altered states of consciousness.

-Although breathwork is relatively simple, this doesn’t mean you should take it lightly or do it without the support of an experienced practitioner.
+Although breathwork is relatively simple, you should take it seriously and do it with the support of an experienced practitioner.
 You might approach a breathwork session like a psilocybin ceremony, with adequate preparation before, an energetically supportive space during, and thorough integration after the experience.

 We recommend approaching psilocybin respectfully, with intention, and with the support of the growing psychedelic community.